ahsan2010/ahsan2010.github.io/_research/nlp-community-questions-answering.md

   og_image: "research/NLP-image-scaled-1-1.png"
 ---

- I also collaborated with researchers in University of Saskatchewan, Canada.
+I collaborated with researchers in University of Saskatchewan, Canada.
 In particular, I investigated how issues related to Application Programming Interfaces (APIs) are discussed in Stack Overflow (SO) posts.
 SO Posts about API-related issues are valuable to API designers for understanding problems and user requirements.
 However, their unstructured format and the presence